 This bill amends the Pennsylvania Municipalities Planning Code to introduce new definitions and provisions related to high impact warehouses and distribution centers.
 It adds definitions for "distribution center," "high impact warehouse or distribution center," and "warehouse," clarifying their roles within the supply chain and specifying the criteria for what constitutes a high impact facility.
-The bill also establishes a local option for municipalities, requiring that any application for a high impact warehouse or distribution center be approved by the electorate through a referendum.
+A high impact warehouse or distribution center is defined as a development that occupies at least three acres and is 100,000 square feet or larger.

 Statutes/Laws affected: